 The hive in the video has been off by itself in the woods for more than a year because the colony has always been full of the meanest bees I’ve ever seen.
 I have added honey supers to the hive but I’ve never inspected the brood nest, never manipulated or disturbed it in any way.
 I finally decided to inspect the hive yesterday, by dismantling it and rebuilding it in a sunnier spot, because I noticed the bees filling the honey super with pollen and something about that just didn’t seem right.
 I found seven frames of solid capped brood in the top deep of the hive (I would expect the brood nest to be in the bottom at this time of year).
 I didn’t inspect the bottom deep because the bees got too riled up and one bee even got inside my veil (I squished it before it could sting me).

 I returned today to inspect the final deep and add it to the hive in its new location.
 The first frame I inspected was empty and several woodlouse were crawling around the edges of the comb.
 I’ve noticed woodlouse (also known as carpenters in Newfoundland) inside most of my hives; I don’t know if they’re harmful.
-I was

-unable unwilling to inspect more than one frame because — I admit it — I was scared of the bees.
+I was unwilling to inspect more than one frame because — I admit it — I was scared of the bees.
 They were constantly bouncing off my veil whenever I got close, obscuring my vision at times.
 A standard bee hat and veil, secured by cutting edge technology known as string, seem ridiculously inadequate under such circumstances.
 The open hive boiled over with bees, all of them aiming for my face.

 It was unnerving.
 I probably would have been better off leaving the bees alone.
 What do I care if I have to deal with a few frames of pollen mixed in with the honey?
 I still don’t know exactly what’s going on with the bees in this hive.
-I’m interested.
-But I’m not that interested.
+I’m interested but I’m not that interested.
 I wish them well.

-P.S.: This is the only defensive colony I’ve experienced since I started beekeeping in 2010.
+Postscript: This is the only defensive colony I’ve experienced since I started beekeeping in 2010.
 It makes more honey than any of my other colonies.
 That’s the main reason I’ve never requeened it.
 If I still had my hives in the city, I would have requeened the colony immediately.
 All of my other bees are friendly and gentle, a real pleasure to be around most of the time.